 This Canadavisa page will provide you with an overview of how you can work in Canada during and after your studies.

 With a valid Canadian Study Permit, an international student may be eligible to work for an employer outside the campus of the educational institution where he or she is registered.

 Once eligible for off-campus work, international students may work up to 20 hours per week during regular academic sessions, and full-time during scheduled breaks, such as the winter and summer holidays or spring break.
 (NOTE: Effective November 15, 2022 until December 31, 2023, Canada is allowing eligible international students to work over 20 hours per week while class is in session.
 This temporary measure aims to help relief Canada's labour shortages.)

 In order to be eligible to work off-campus during his or her studies, an international student must:

-- Remain in satisfactory academic standing as determined by their institution; and
+- have started studying and remain in satisfactory academic standing as determined by their institution;

 The following international students are not eligible to work off-campus:

-- Students enrolled in an English as a Second Language or French as a Second Language program;
+- Students enrolled in an English as a Second Language (ESL) or French as a Second Language (FSL) program;

 - Students taking a general interest course or program; and